jstrimpel/jenga/readme.md

 the complexity of [stacking contexts](http://www.w3.org/TR/CSS21/zindex.html).

 ## Disclaimer
-Jenga is highly experimental at this time!
+Jenga is highly experimental and untested.

 ## Usage
 Jenga can be used to adjust z-indexes, find an element’s stacking context, and determine if an element creates a stacking context.